 Plenty of blame in Nets' loss Friday

-WASHINGTON — After blowing a third straight double-digit lead in egregious fashion in the Nets’ double-overtime loss to Memphis on Friday, coach Kenny Atkinson found plenty of blame to go around upon review, including himself.
+WASHINGTON — After the Nets blew a third straight double-digit lead in egregious fashion in a double-overtime loss to Memphis on Friday, coach Kenny Atkinson found plenty of blame to go around upon review, including for himself.
 The Nets had a seven-point lead with 33 seconds left in regulation but made a plethora of mistakes.

 “We shot ourselves in the foot,” he said.
 “The big regret is giving up those threes.
 It’s ironic because we’re the team that gives up the least amount of threes in the league.”